evertqin/RogerBlog/post/post12/post12.md

   ~~~~~~

-6. Add the folloing code snippet to Main function:
+6. Add the following code snippet to Main function:

   ~~~~{.cs}
   TestRunner testRunner = new TestRunner();